andersmurphy/andersmurphy-blog/resources/posts/2021-12-12-clojure-compiling-java-source-with-tools-build.md

 ## Calling our java code at the relp

-Start the repl using the deb profile:
+Start the repl using the dev profile:

 ```
 clj -M:dev